williampena28/recipe-app/README.md

 ## introduction:

 This react app is for those who want to keep track of all their favorite meals in one webpage as it uses https://www.themealdb.com/ free API that gives the application access to it's 100+ recipe database.
 It features a nav bar which lets you alternate between your bookmarks tab and a main page where the user is able to search for any recipes that is available on themealdb.
 For the user's bookmarks, they are able to update the instructions on how to make the recipe that was bookmarked for any special changes they would like to make before making their meal.

+![alt text][main_page]
+![alt text][bookmarks_page]

+[main_page]:./src/images/main%20page.png
+[bookmarks_page]: ./src/images/bookmarks.png

 ### Technologies Used: